This warning can appear while previewing a test. Reasons include:

 To test your SSL certificates, visit the Qualys SSL Server Test page.
 For connection issues, contact your IT department.

 In this case, you may find that Rainforest can’t get to your site.
 Make sure to whitelist all Rainforest IP addresses.
-For more information, see Which IP Addresses Do Rainforest Tests Come From?
+See Which IP Addresses Do Rainforest Tests Come From? for more information.

 With HTTPHTTP - Hypertext Transfer Protocol (HTTP) is data communication foundation for the World Wide Web.
-It provides access to hypertext documents, including hyperlinks to other resources.
-Logs, Rainforest makes it possible to view all HTTP traffic passing to and from each Rainforest virtual machine (VM).
-You can examine request interruptions at the network level and understand the order in which HTTP requests were made.
+It provides access to hypertext documents, including hyperlinks to other resources. logs, you can view all HTTP traffic passing to and from each Rainforest virtual machine (VM).
+Use the logs to examine request interruptions at the network level and see the order in which HTTP requests were made.
+Additionally, the individual tester browser log is available for viewing and download.

 If you’re experiencing longer than expected run times, there are two things you can check: